rust-lang/rfcs/text/0000-nested-publish.md

 There are several ways we could mark packages for nested publishing, rather than using the `package.publish` and `dependencies.*.publish` keys:

+* Instead of declaring each _dependency_ as being nested, we could only use `package.publish.nested = true` to make the determination.
+This could work two ways:

+    * Dependencies are followed, but don't need to be specially marked as nested.
+I consider this undesirable because it could lead to unintended code duplication, if someone adds a dependency during development without thinking about its effect on publishing.

-* Instead of declaring each _dependency_ as being nested, we could only use `package.publish = "nested"` to make the determination.
-This would be problematic when a workspace has a root package, because that root package cannot avoid publishing all its `nested` workspace members except by writing `include`/`exclude` rules.
+    * Dependencies are disregarded and only directory nesting affects inclusion.
+This would be a simpler model, keeping packaging closer to "just make an archive of this directory tree", but it means that a workspace with a root package cannot avoid publishing all its `nested` workspace members except by writing `include`/`exclude` rules, there would be no way to specify whether `dev-dependencies` should be nested or stripped, and it does not support nesting a small private dependency in several different published packages.

-* Instead of introducing `package.publish = "nested"`, we could only require that dependencies be declared as nested.
+* Instead of introducing `package.publish.nested = true`, we could only require that dependencies be declared as nested.
 The disadvantages of this are:
     * May unintentionally duplicate published code between a standalone published package and a nested package
     * Does not make both ends of the relationship explicit to readers of the code.